 We collect and process personal data about those involved in our training – this includes parents, carers and professionals within the industry.
 The data is held to provide you with training, to manage the relationship, and to ensure your needs are fulfilled.
 We may also use this data to send you information on further training that we think maybe of interest to you.
 You can choose to opt out of these correspondence at any time.

 We have different services which you may have enquired about, are currently attending or previously attended.
 These include:

-- Training: We provide ABA/VB training to parents and professionals on how to identify behavioural traits, alongside other behaviour-based training.
+- Training: We provide Behaviour Analysis training to parents and professionals on how to identify behavioural traits, alongside other behaviour-based